 Reality is the leading cause of stress amongst those in touch with it. — Jane Wagner

-When I was twenty-two years old, you could say my life was characterized by ESPN and the Golden Arches.
+When I was 22 years old, you could say my life was characterized by ESPN and the Golden Arches.
 I watched sports when I got home and ate McDonald’s while I did.
-If that would have been the rest of my life, I’d probably have been pretty
+If that would have been the rest of my life, I’d probably have been pretty cool with that.

 Then one day, I was standing in the church lobby and I noticed this beautiful blond named Libby.
 I’d known her since I was seven, but I’d never noticed her before.